-Actually, the VHSS protocol in Ref.~\cite{lipinska_pra_101_032332_2020} is also able to confirm that the single-qubit input quantum state from the dealer $D^i$ is exactly $\ket{0}^i$ ($\ket{+}^i$), i.e., that the quantum state $\bar{\bar{\ket{0}}}^i$ ($\bar{\bar{\ket{+}}}^i$) in the possession of the quantum nodes is for sure a valid logical quantum state created from the single-qubit input quantum state $\ket{0}^i$ ($\ket{+}^i$) and encoded by triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$, for details see Refs.~\cite{crepeau_stoc_02_643-652_2002,lipinska_pra_101_032332_2020,smith_arxiv:quant-ph/0111030}.
-To achieve that, during the verification phase of the VHSS protocol all the ancillary logical quantum states are prepared by encoding and sharing single-qubit quantum states $\ket{0}^i$ ($\ket{+}^i$)\footnote{This is different from the VHSS protocol used in order to check whether the quantum node $i$ is honest or not by simply verifying the encoding of the single-qubit input quantum state $\rho^i$.}.
-Also, after the logical measurements in the standard (Fourier) basis of these ancillary logical quantum states, quantum nodes publicly check that the twice decoded outcomes of the logical measurements correspond to the single-qubit quantum state $\ket{0}^i$ ($\ket{+}^i$).
+Actually, the VHSS protocol in Ref.~\cite{lipinska_pra_101_032332_2020} is also able to confirm that the single-qubit input quantum state from the dealer $D^i$ is exactly $\ket{0}^i$ (or $\ket{+}^i$), i.e., that the quantum state $_v\!\bar{\bar{\ket{0}}}^i$ ($_v\!\bar{\bar{\ket{+}}}^i$) (left subscript $v$ denotes the logical quantum state which the quantum nodes want to verify and confirm, and is used to distinguish it from the ancillary logical quantum states $\bar{\bar{\ket{0}}}^i$ or $\bar{\bar{\ket{+}}}^i$ which are spent in the verification phase of the VHSS protocol) in the possession of the quantum nodes is for sure a valid logical quantum state created from the input $\ket{0}^i$ (or $\ket{+}^i$) and is definitely encoded by the triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$, see Refs.~\cite{crepeau_stoc_02_643-652_2002,lipinska_pra_101_032332_2020,smith_arxiv:quant-ph/0111030} for the details.
+To achieve that, all the $r^2 + 2r$ iterations in the verification phase of the VHSS protocol are performed with the ancillary logical quantum states $\bar{\bar{\ket{0}}}^i$ (or $\bar{\bar{\ket{+}}}^i$), which are indeed generated from the single-qubit input quantum states $\ket{0}^i$ (or $\ket{+}^i$)~\footnote{This is different from the VHSS protocol employed to check whether the quantum node $i$ is honest or not by simply verifying the encoding of the input $\rho^i$.}.
+Also, after the logical measurements of these ancillary logical quantum states in the standard (or Fourier) basis, quantum nodes publicly check that the twice decoded outcomes of the logical measurements correspond to the $\ket{0}^i$ (or $\ket{+}^i$).